Mayank230604/Kubernetes_Cluster/README.md

     sudo mv ./kind /bin/kind

 ### Using Kind to Create a Development Environment
-  1. To create a cluster with a different name, use the --name option.
+  1. To create a cluster with a different name, use the --name option:

          kind create cluster --name=[cluster-name]